 Country music singer Bobby Pinson wisely advises, “Don’t drink the water in Mexico” in his song Don’t Ask Me How I Know.

 How To Stay Safe in Cancun

 Below are some basic safety precautions to take in Cancun.
 As you’ll see, there’s nothing unique about them—it’s wise to practice these tips regardless of where you travel.

-- Take a taxi at night
+- Call a taxi at night instead of walking

 - Don’t walk around showcasing expensive electronics

 - Only take out money from ATMs inside a bank

 - Never carry around all your credit cards and cash